emotion-analysis-project/SemEval2025-Task11/README.md

 ## Communication

 - Join our Discord Channel to ask questions and receive updates (coming soon).
+- If you have any questions or issues, please feel free to [create an issue](https://github.com/emotion-analysis-project/SemEval2025-task11/issues).
 - Contact organizers at: emotion-semeval-2025-organisers[at]googlegroups[dot]com